 TVMWD is a special district formed by public election in 1950 and is the area's primary source of supplemental water covering the Pomona, Walnut and East San Gabriel Valleys.
-TVMWD is one of 26 member agencies of the Metropolitan Water District of Southern California (MWD) that is authorized to deliver wholesale water supplies from the Colorado River and Northern California.
-The region served by TVMWD spans over 133 square miles and serves 13 retail member agencies that in turn serve a population of over 500,000.
+TVMWD is one of 26-member agencies of the Metropolitan Water District of Southern California (MWD) that is authorized to deliver wholesale water supplies from the Colorado River and Northern California.
+The region served by TVMWD spans over 133 square miles and serves 13 retail member agencies, that in turn serve a population of over 500,000.

-TVMWD's operations consist of a conventional surface water treatment plant (manned and operated 24 hours per day, 7 days per week, 365 days per year), a state certified laboratory, two groundwater wells, five hydroelectric generators rated at over 1.3 megawatts, residual solids removal, spreading pipelines, spreading grounds, pump stations, and transmission pipelines.
+TVMWD's operations consist of a conventional surface water treatment plant, a state certified laboratory, two groundwater wells, five hydroelectric generators rated with a potential of 1.1 megawatts, residual solids removal, groundwater recharge pipelines, spreading grounds, pump stations, and transmission pipelines.
 Water is treated at the Miramar Treatment Plant and wholesaled to local agencies by way of several miles of pipeline.
+Approximately 30% of TVMWD's total treated sales are from the Miramar Treatment Plan, while the remaining 70% is from MWD's Weymouth Treatment Plant.
 TVMWD receives a Tier 1 water supply allotment from MWD of 80,688 AFY.
+TVMWD has water storage accounts in Six Basins (stored: 3,482 AF; capacity: 3,500 AF) and Main San Gabriel Basin (stored: 2,706 AF; capacity: 40,000 AF).